-Since it’s fall and the weather is lovely and getaways are really needed this time of year, my girlfriends and I decided to take a weekend trip up to Boston.
+Since it’s fall and the weather is lovely and getaways are really needed this time of year, I really wanted to go on a vacation with my friends.
 We left with modest goals: see good friends and eat good food.
 And for only a 48 hour stay, we certainly achieved those goals.

 We left Philly at 5am on a Friday, and despite stopping several times for the many things you stop for on a road trip, we arrived in Boston by noon.
 We were staying at the Westin Boston Waterfront.
 I was worried this would be a little out of the way, but Boston is not a big city.
 Everything was super easy to navigate to, and a lot of our stops actually were pretty close to our hotel.